cinemagoer/cinemagoer/docs/faqs.rst

 FAQs
 ====

-:Q: Is IMDbPY compatible with Python 3?
+:Q: Is Cinemagoer compatible with Python 3?

 :A: Yes.
 Versions after 6.0 are compatible with Python 3.x, but should
     also work with Python 2.7.